petterh/textedit/docs/Chapter-12-File-I-O.md

 The Document::openFile method takes care of actually opening the file.
 To begin with, it tries to open the file in read/write mode.
 If that doesn’t give us a valid file handle, it’s time to listen to what GetLastError has to tell us.

-If the error code is ERROR{"_"}INVALID{"_"}NAME, the likely explanation is that the file name contains wild cards.
+If the error code is ERROR_INVALID_NAME, the likely explanation is that the file name contains wild cards.
 If a wild card pattern makes it this far, it’s because no files matched the pattern.
 The openFile method displays a message box to that effect, then uses the openFile function (not the Document method of the same name) to let the user select a different file (or create a new one).
 If the user clicks OK, it tries to open the new file, otherwise it throws a CancelException.

 That message box, by the way, could be dispensed with, since the explanation could just as well have been presented as part of the Open File dialog.
 Next version, for sure.

-If we still don’t have a valid file handle, and the error code is ERROR{"_"}FILE{"_"}NOT{"_"}FOUND, we try to append the default extension and open the file again.
-If the new error code is different from ERROR{"_"}FILE{"_"}NOT{"_"}FOUND, the file name with extension replaces the old file name.
+If we still don’t have a valid file handle, and the error code is ERROR_FILE_NOT_FOUND, we try to append the default extension and open the file again.
+If the new error code is different from ERROR_FILE_NOT_FOUND, the file name with extension replaces the old file name.
 (A more advanced approach would be to try different extensions in turn, e.g., first .txt, then .cpp, and so on.)

-If we still don’t have a valid file handle, and the error code is ERROR{"_"}ACCESS{"_"}DENIED or ERROR{"_"}SHARING{"_"}VIOLATION, we try to open the file in read-only mode.
+If we still don’t have a valid file handle, and the error code is ERROR_ACCESS_DENIED or ERROR_SHARING_VIOLATION, we try to open the file in read-only mode.

-If we still don’t have a valid file handle, and the error code is ERROR{"_"}FILE{"_"}NOT{"_"}FOUND, we call the getNewFile function to invoke FileNotFoundDlg, depicted in Figure 8.
+If we still don’t have a valid file handle, and the error code is ERROR_FILE_NOT_FOUND, we call the getNewFile function to invoke FileNotFoundDlg, depicted in Figure 8.

 If we still don’t have a valid file handle, we give up, and throw a WinException.